LAB Grown Diamonds FAQ

 - Robert Goldstein

-- Aug 5
+- Aug 5, 2025

-- 3 min read
+- 4 min read

-What Is A Lab-Grown Diamond
+What Is A Lab-Grown Diamond?

 What Is The Difference Between Lab-Grown And Simulated Diamonds?

+Unlike lab-grown diamonds, simulated diamonds are not true diamonds.
+Diamond simulants, such as cubic zirconia and moissanite, have different chemical compositions.
 Simulants are made from seed materials like glass or cubic zirconia.
-This fact makes diamond simulants like moissanite lack the hardness and optical properties of lab-grown diamonds.
-As time goes on, simulants become much more susceptible to wear-and-tear and diminished sparkle.
-Lab-made diamonds, on the other hand, are chemically identical to natural diamonds and offer lasting beauty.
+As a result, they lack the hardness and optical properties of lab-grown diamonds.
+Over time, simulants can become more susceptible to wear and tear, losing their sparkle.
+In contrast, lab-made diamonds are chemically identical to natural diamonds, offering lasting beauty.

 How Are Lab-Grown Diamonds Certified And Graded?